-Ann J. Brown, M.D., M.H.S., is the Vice Dean for Faculty and Professor of Medicine with tenure at the Duke University School of Medicine.
-She leads the Office for Faculty, which provides extensive programming targeted to support faculty success.
-Signature programs include LEADER* for early career researchers, ALICE** for mid-career women, and Financial Boot-camp.
-Dr. Brown oversees several initiatives housed within the Office for Faculty including a school-wide faculty mentoring initiative, led by Associate Dean for Faculty Mentoring Dr. Mark Dewhirst, a faculty diversity initiative led by Assistant Dean for Underrepresented Faculty Development Dr. Kevin Thomas, and the innovative Executive Coaching Program led by Dr. Sharon Hull.
-Dr. Brown directs the Faculty Appointment Promotions and Tenure Office, manages the Dean’s Advisory Council on Faculty Conduct, serves as Principal Investigator of the Doris Duke Charitable Foundation Fund to Retain Clinical Scientists Award, and administers the Faculty Flex Voucher Program.
+Ann J. Brown, M.D., M.H.S., is the Vice Dean for Faculty and Professor of Medicine in the Duke University School of Medicine.
+Appointed to that role in 2011, she leads the Office for Faculty, which provides extensive programming targeted to support faculty success.
+Signature programs include LEADER* for early career researchers, ALICE** for mid-career women, and Financial Boot-camp for mid-career leaders.
+Dr. Brown oversees several programs including ADVANCE-UP*** for faculty from underrepresented racial and ethnic backgrounds in medicine, and the Mentor Training Program in partnership with the Duke Clinical Translational Science Institute (CTSI).
+Dr. Brown oversees the Faculty Appointment Promotions and Tenure (APT) Office, manages the Dean’s Advisory Council on Faculty Conduct, and serves as Principal Investigator of the Doris Duke Charitable Foundation Fund to Retain Clinical Scientists Award.

-Dr. Brown has focused much of her career at Duke on faculty development.
-Prior to her appointment as Vice Dean, Dr. Brown served as Associate Vice Dean for Faculty Development (2006), establishing the office dedicated to professional development for faculty.
-Prior to this, she served as Associate Dean for Women in Medicine and Science (2004).
-In all of her roles, her work has been guided by data from her institutional research.
-This work has led to publications, including highly cited work on understanding generational differences in academic medicine.
+Dr. Brown has focused much of her career at Duke on faculty development, having previously served as Associate Vice Dean for Faculty Development (2006), and as Associate Dean for Women in Medicine and Science (2004).

 *Leadership Development for Researchers